ubuntu/authd/docs/howto/install-authd.md

 # Installation

 This project consists of two components:
-* authd: The authentication daemon responsible for managing access to the authentication mechanism.
+* **authd**: The authentication daemon responsible for managing access to the authentication mechanism.
-* an identity broker: The services that handle the interface with an identity provider.
+* **identity broker**: The services that handle the interface with an identity provider.
 There can be several identity brokers installed and enabled on the system.

 authd is delivered as a Debian package for Ubuntu Desktop and Ubuntu Server.